jlord/sheetsee.js/readme.md

 # Hi!

 - hello everyone from the cfa summit! this is the repo for sheetsee.js - it's a work in progress, the fellowship isn't over yet!
 I'll be cleaning it up, making it better and doing documentation in the next few weeks.
-You can also go to the repo for the Wordpress theme to see it's usage there, [see penny work theme](http://github.com/codeforamerica/wp-splost)
+You can also go to the repo for the Wordpress theme to see its usage there, [see penny work theme](http://github.com/codeforamerica/wp-splost)

 Sheetsee.js is a javascript library mashup that allows you to manage visualized web content through Google Spreadsheets.